Stardown-app/Stardown/docs/alternatives.md

 ## Convert between markup languages

-- [TableConvert.com](https://tableconvert.com/) converts tables between many formats, file types, and encodings.
+- [Markdown Tools](https://www.markdowntools.com/) converts markdown to and from many other languages.
 - [Pandoc](https://pandoc.org/) offers a command line tool and a Haskell library that can convert between almost any two markup languages.
 - [Nushell](https://www.nushell.sh/commands/docs/to_md.html) is another command line tool that can convert between many markup languages.
 - [MarkItDown](https://news.ycombinator.com/item?id=42410803) is a Python tool for converting files and office documents to Markdown.